 - The Medjool dates I used were about 2 inches (5 cm) long.
 If yours are smaller, you can use an additional 1 - 2 dates.
 Or, just go by the weight measurement I included in the recipe card below (130 g).

-- If you're using unsalted cashews, you can add a pinch of salt to the mixture to help bring out the flavor of the bliss balls.
+- If you're using unsalted cashews, you can add a pinch of salt to the mixture to help bring out the flavor of the apricot balls.

-- Also, feel free to buy cashew pieces rather than whole cashews; they are less expensive and it doesn't matter anyways since they will be chopped into small pieces!
+- Also, feel free to buy cashew pieces rather than whole cashews; they are less expensive and it doesn't matter anyways since they will be ground up!

-- But, if you are using cashews that are mostly pieces, it would be most accurate to use the weight measurement rather than the volume measurement listed in the recipe.
+- But, if you are using cashews that are mostly pieces, it would be most accurate to use the weight measurement rather than the volume measurement.

 Recipe FAQs